 Mechanical (Automatic & Hand-Wind)

-As the first and most traditional form of portable timekeeping, the mechanical movement has seen a myriad of alterations and innovations over the years as we have continued to refine and improve upon its basic design.
+As the first and most traditional form of portable timekeeping, the mechanical movements has seen a myriad of alterations and innovations over the years as we have continued to refine and improve upon its basic design.
 While mechanical movements possess the most history and are most true to the art of traditional watchmaking, they are also inherently less accurate and more delicate than most other kinds of watch movements.
 Some of the top mechanical movements on the market can be found in watch brands such as Rolex, who spares no detail in crafting each timepiece.

 The symphony of hundreds of tiny parts – working under impossibly tight tolerances – all in perfect harmony is a wonderful concept, often beautifully executed by the world’s top luxury watch manufacturers.
 However, this feat in mechanical engineering comes with the cost of regularly-scheduled service intervals, in which the movement will be cleaned and lubricants re-applied, in order to ensure top performance and prevent undue wear and tear.
 Vintage watches will typically have a mechanical movement due to the limited technology that was available to the manufacturers.